nautls/nautilus-wallet/docs/dapp-connector/wallet-connection.md

 }
 ```

-The first time the `ergoConnector.nautilus.connect()` method is called, Nautilus will pop up and prompt the user to allow or deny access to your dApp.
+The first time the `ergoConnector.nautilus.connect()` method is called, Nautilus will pop up and prompt the user to allow or deny access to the dApp.
 By default, it will return `false` if the user declines, otherwise, it will return `true` and globally inject the `ergo` object which you can use to interact with the [Context API](/dapp-connector/api-overview#context-api).
 For the subsequent calls, if the dApp is previously, the Nautilus pop-up prompt will be bypassed.

 ### Avoid globally instantiating of the `ergo` object